About guardianship

 When a person lacks the ability to make decisions, sometimes there is a need for a person with formal authority to make decisions on their behalf.

-A guardian is someone with legal authority to make important health and lifestyle decisions on behalf of a person who has a disability and impaired decision-making ability.
+A guardian is someone with legal authority to make important health and lifestyle decisions on behalf of a person who has a disability and impaired decision-making.

 Health and lifestyle decisions are about significant personal matters like:

 A guardian cannot make financial decisions.
 Authority to make financial decisions is known as administration.
-More information on administration or applying for the appointment of an administrator is provided on the Tasmanian Civil and Administrative Tribunal - administration fact sheet (PDF,90.5 KB).
+More information on administration or applying for the appointment of an administrator is provided in this administration fact sheet from TASCAT.

 Guardianship is normally considered a last resort as it is restrictive and limits a person’s right to make decisions for themselves.